 In limited liability companies, which is the dominant corporate form in Austria, shareholders typically have a very strong position and the shareholders' meeting is the ultimate decision-making body of the company.
 While the managing directors are responsible for the management and the representation of the company, the shareholders have the right to issue instructions to the managing directors and typically have the right to approve or veto important matters regarding transactions as set forth in the articles of association.
 Asset deals typically will require the approval of the shareholders.
-Share deals in private M&A transactions do not require the approval of the target company, though for companies with multiple shareholders the articles of association may provide that the company itself has to approve the transaction.
+Share deals in private M&A transactions typically do not require the approval of the target company.
+Nevertheless, the articles of association of the target company may provide that the company itself has to approve the transaction.

-If certain thresholds are exceeded (e.g., more than 300 employees) a supervisory board needs to be established in limited liability companies.
+If certain thresholds are exceeded (e.g., a company having more than 300 employees) a supervisory board needs to be established in limited liability companies.